 This makes plywood one of the most common materials used by DIY enthusiasts.

-Jon boats are also fast and very comfortable to ride in on calm waters.
+Jon boats are designed to be used in calm waters.

 Overloading a Jon boat and the uneven distribution of a load can also lead to instability issues.